kunxin-chor/expressjs-questions-walkthrough/04-template-inheritance/questions.md

-# Q4 - Template Inheritance
+# Q4 - Template Inheritance and Blocks

 Recreate the steps to add in templates and static files from the second question.